7 Pink Eye Symptoms You Shouldn’t Ignore

 What is pink eye?

-Pink eye is what people use to describe conjunctiva inflammation or conjunctivitis.
-A thin layer, called the conjunctiva, lines the white part of the eye and inside of the eyelid to help keep our eyelids moist, according to the CDC.
-When something irritates the eye or disrupts the conjunctiva, you’ll have pink eye symptoms including eye reddening in the whites of the eyes, itching, burning, and extra tears.
+Pink eye is what people use to describe a condition called conjunctivitis, which is an inflammation of the conjunctiva.
+What is the conjunctiva?
+Well, it’s a thin layer of tissue that covers the white part of the eye and inside of the eyelid that protects and lubricates your eye by producing mucus and tears.
+When something irritates the eye or disrupts the conjunctiva (such as bacteria or viruses), you’ll have pink eye symptoms including reddening in the whites of the eyes, itching, burning, and extra tear and mucus formation.
+(Also, find out why you’re getting the wrong pink eye treatment.)

 What causes pink eye?